This sourdough country loaf recipe produces a slightly open, even crumb with a mildly sour flavor.

 - Add salt (1 hour): Add 10 grams of salt to 30 grams of water in a small bowl and stir to dissolve.
 Add the salt water to the dough and use your hands to work it in until well combined.
 Cover the bowl and let rest on the counter for 1 hour.

-- Bulk Fermentation (5.5 hours): Perform 3 sets of stretch and folds, 30 minutes apart.
+- Bulk Fermentation (3-5.5 hours): Perform 3 sets of stretch and folds, 30 minutes apart.
 To perform a set, while the dough is still in the bowl, pick up one side with a wet hand.
 Pull it up and over itself.
 Turn the bowl and repeat this action on 4 sides of the dough until the bowl has come full circle.
-(See notes)Cover the bowl and let it ferment on the counter for 2-3 hours.
+(See notes)Cover the dough and allow to ferment at room temperature for 1-3 more hours according to the following temperatures.
+68°F (20°C) 2-3 hours70°F (21°C) 2-2.5 hours72°F (22°C) 1.5-2 hours75°F (24°C) 1-1.5 hoursThe dough is ready for shaping when it has risen about 20-30% and has bubbles around the edges of the bowl.

 - Shaping: Turn the dough out onto a lightly floured surface and use a bench scraper to form it into a loose ball.
 Cover and let rest for 20 minutes.
 Lightly flour the surface of the dough ball and use a bench scraper to turn it over.
 Final shape the dough by pulling the side nearest yourself up and towards the center of the dough.
 Repeat on all fours sides of the dough.
 Flip the dough over, seam-side down, and use your hands to twist the dough on the counter.
 Cup the dough with your hands and gently pull it towards yourself to create a tight skin on the outside.
 Flour the outside of the dough ball.
 Flour the inside of a banneton and place the dough ball into the banneton, seam-side up.
 Cover the bowl with a large plastic bag and let rest on the counter for 30 minutes.